xmartlabs/XLForm/README.md

 3. Otherwise it return nil.
 That means you should conforms the protocol `:)`.

-XLForm follows the following rules to get the object HTTP parameter value:
+XLForm follows the following rules to get the option value:

-1. If the object is a `NSString`, `NSNumber` or `NSDate` it uses the object itself as the HTTP parameter value.
+1. If the object is a `NSString`, `NSNumber` or `NSDate` it uses the object itself as the option value.
-2. If the object conforms to protocol `XLFormOptionObject`, XLForm gets the http parameter value from `formValue` method.
+2. If the object conforms to protocol `XLFormOptionObject`, XLForm gets the option value from `formValue` method.
 3. Otherwise it return nil.
 That means you should conforms the protocol :).